Cherry Simple Syrup

 instructions

-• While still warm, stir in sugar.
+• While still warm, stir in sugar until dissolved.
+Let cool to room temperature.

 recommended products